kevinyu0506/academic-kickstart/content/project/hero2.md

 +++
-title = "Earthquake Early Warning application: New version with a new algorithm and user interface" date = 2018-03-01T00:47:39+08:00 draft = false
+title = "Earthquake Early Warning application: A beta version with a new algorithm and user interface" date = 2018-03-01T00:47:39+08:00 draft = false